 "I would highly recommend Greenacres Farm as a professionally run, friendly yard with excellent facilities.
 For me it was essential to find a yard with plenty of year round turn out, a good outdoor school, good hacking and the flexibility to do my horse myself, but have the advantage of extra assistance if needed.
 It is in a beautiful, peaceful setting and Trio (sometimes quirky) is extremely happy here.
 Louise is very professional and is a highly accomplished rider.
 She runs the yard to a very high level in safety (both for horses and people).
 There are a real mixture of owners from happy hackers to those who like to compete regularly in dressage, show jumping and eventing.
 There is always an excellent atmosphere and people are always around to give advice and watch out for each others horses.
 I could not imagine being anywhere else."
 Angie Lelanne and Trio

 Louise is a registered BHS Intermediate Instructor and started her career in the Pony Club, on the hunting field, competing in one day events and British Dressage at Advanced level.

-She has been very fortunate to have had the opportunity and privilege to be taught by Arthur Kottas (Former Chief Rider with the Spanish Riding School), Herwig Radnetter (Senior Rider with the Spanish Riding School), Stephen Clarke (Olympic Dressage Judge), Miguel Ralau (Portuguese Olympic Rider), and Charles de Kunffy (FEI judge and Bio Mechanics Ghuru) based in America.
+She has been very fortunate to have had the opportunity and privilege to be taught by Arthur Kottas (Former Chief Rider with the Spanish Riding School), Herwig Radnetter (Senior Rider with the Spanish Riding School), Stephen Clarke (International and Olympic Dressage Judge), Miguel Ralau (Portuguese Olympic Rider), and Charles de Kunffy (FEI judge and Bio Mechanics Ghuru) based in America.

 Harriet, Louise's daughter is also a registered instructor (BHSAI) and teaches all disciplines having BE Evented and also competed successfully in British Dressage competitions.
 Harriet is a particularly popular Instructor with young riders.